CrashBytes/localization-tutorial/README.md

 ## Storybook Integration

-This tutorial includes a full Storybook setup that lets you test localization components interactively in GitHub.
+This tutorial includes a full Storybook setup that lets you test localization components interactively in your browser.
 Perfect for:

 - **Testing components** without running the full application
 - **Demonstrating localization** to stakeholders